Thai court deals prime minister setback as bank signals concern

 The confrontation is unnerving consumers, with confidence at a 12-year low, and hurting tourism.
 Automakers, property firms and hotels in Southeast Asia's second-biggest economy are all facing lower spending.

-The government had hoped investment of 2 trillion baht (37 billion pounds) in infrastructure, including high-speed trains and mass-transit systems for Bangkok, would support the economy for years to come.
+The government had hoped investment of 2 trillion baht ($62 billion) in infrastructure, including high-speed trains and mass-transit systems for Bangkok, would support the economy for years to come.

 The government had wanted to fund the projects off-budget, meaning less scrutiny by parliament, but the opposition took the plan to the Constitutional Court.